Benjamin Travers: Life

 On the formation of the medical establishment of Queen Victoria he was appointed a Surgeon Extraordinary, afterwards becoming a Surgeon in Ordinary to the Prince Consort.
 He was appointed Serjeant Surgeon in 1857.

 He was elected a Fellow of the Royal Society in 1813.
 He was President of the Hunterian Society in 1827 and served on their council from 1830 to 1858.
 He was their Hunterian Orator in 1838.
+He was also President of the Medical and Chirurgical Society of London in 1827.

-He married three times: firstly in 1807 Sarah, daughter of William Morgan, FRS, secondly in 1813 a daughter of G. Millet, an East India director and thirdly in 1831, the youngest daughter of Colonel Stevens.
+He married three times.
+His first marriage in 1807 was to Sarah, daughter of William Morgan, FRS.
+His second marriage in 1813 a daughter of G. Millet, an East India director, and his third in 1831 was to the youngest daughter of Colonel Stevens.
 He had a large family, the eldest of whom was Benjamin.
 He died at his house in Green Street, Grosvenor Square, on 6 March 1858, and was buried at Hendon, Middlesex.